 - Oval shape with 360-degree rotation: Allows mothers to easily adjust the shield for a personalized and effective fit, reducing discomfort and increasing efficiency.

-These improvements contribute to more milk expressed and a more comfortable experience for the mother.
+These improvements contribute to more milk expressed and a more comfortable experience.

 Compact, Portable, and Discreet Design

 Weighing only 105 grams, the Harmony is incredibly lightweight and compact, making it an ideal companion for mothers on the go.
-Its small size means it fits easily into a purse or diaper bag, and with no need for batteries or power outlets, you can pump anywhere, anytime.
-Its quiet operation further adds to its discretion, allowing you to pump confidently in public or at work without drawing unwanted attention.
+Its small size fits easily into a purse or diaper bag, and with no need for batteries or power outlets, you can pump anywhere, anytime.
+Its quiet operation further enhances discretion, allowing confident pumping in public or at work.

 Ease of Use and Cleaning

-The Medela Harmony features a straightforward design with fewer parts compared to most electric pumps.
-This translates to quick and easy assembly, use, and disassembly.
-Cleaning is equally simple: all parts that come into contact with breast milk can be easily washed, rinsed, and sterilized, ensuring optimal hygiene for your baby.
-Furthermore, it boasts a closed system, which prevents milk from spilling and keeps it safe and clean.
+The Medela Harmony features a straightforward design with fewer parts than most electric pumps, leading to quick and easy assembly, use, and disassembly.
+Cleaning is simple: all parts that contact breast milk can be easily washed, rinsed, and sterilized, ensuring optimal hygiene.
+It boasts a closed system, preventing milk spills and keeping it safe and clean.

 Affordability and Value

-Compared to many electric breast pumps, the Medela Harmony is significantly more affordable, offering excellent value for money.
-Its durability and readily available replacement parts also mean it’s a cost-effective long-term solution for mothers who need reliable occasional pumping.
+Compared to many electric breast pumps, the Medela Harmony is significantly more affordable, offering excellent value.
+Its durability and readily available replacement parts also make it a cost-effective long-term solution for mothers needing reliable occasional pumping.

 Is the Medela Harmony Right for You?
 Pros and Cons